minha0817/lighthouse-web-notes/Week_2/Day_8.md

 ### Mocha
 - A testing framework
 - By default, looks in the `test` folder for test files to run
+- gives us the `describe` and `it`functions and each `it` is a test and each test should have at least one assertion.
 ### Chai
 - An **assertion** library
 - We can use _assertions_ to describe the desired outcome of our code
 - Chai offers three different interfaces: `should`, `expect`, and `assert`
 - For most uses, choosing which interface to use is a matter of preference
+- It's for to play nice with testing frameworks like Mocha.

 ```js
 // should
 myVar.should.be.a('string');